Caring for students is our #1 Priority!

-Dr. Wallace earned a BA in Business Administration from the University of Tennessee at Martin, where he also was a student athlete, playing golf at the Division I level.
-After college, Wallace enrolled in graduate school at the University of Mississippi.
-He earned a Masters degree in Higher Education in 2005, and then in 2012 he earned his PhD. in Higher Education.
+Wallace earned a Bachelor of Arts in business administration from the University of Tennessee at Martin, where he was a student athlete, playing Division I golf.
+He earned a master’s degree and PhD in higher education in 2005 and 2012, respectively.
 He and his wife, April, have two children, Reed Thomas and Bonnie Grace.

 Dr. Simone Hicks began her role as Associate Dean of Students at Augusta University in June 2022.
 As a leader in this role, she works to ensure students who may be in distress have the support they need to overcome various challenges.
 Specifically, she chairs AU’s Campus Assessment Response and Evaluation (CARE) Team; oversees operations of our Jags Care initiative; serves as a conduct hearing officer; and manages the Open Paws Food Pantry, the Student Emergency Fund, and other student advocacy initiatives.